 The complications may be mild or severe.
 Pain at the injection site, accidental dural puncture, and vasovagal syncope are all mild adverse effects and consequences of epidural nerve block.
 Neural damage, epidural hematoma, and epidural abscess on the other side are all serious complications.
-These significant consequences are uncommon, but when they occur, they can be life-threatening [5].
+These significant consequences are uncommon, but when they occur, they can be lifethreatening [5].

-Migration of an epidural catheter, put for anesthesia or analgesia, is a known consequence of the technique.
+Migration of an epidural catheter, which means entering the tip of the catheter from one space to another put for anesthesia or analgesia, is a known consequence of the technique.
 The migrations can be divided into inward or outward.
 Possible inward migrations of the catheter are intravascular, subdural, subarachnoid (intrathecal), and subcutaneous.
 Outward migration may result in analgesia loss and failed attempts to re-establish it.
 If the epidural catheter has migrated into the subarachnoid space, total spinal anesthesia usually develops within minutes of applying local anesthetic.
 It could occur at any moment after a previously functioning epidural catheter has migrated into the subarachnoid space due to changes in patient's placement or after a previously functioning epidural catheter has migrated into the subarachnoid space due to changes in patient's positioning [7,1].

-Our case report is about a patient where we had an unwanted epidural catheter migration into the subdural space that was detected in the early stages.
+Our case report is about a patient where we had an unwanted epidural catheter migration into the subarachnoid space that was detected in the early stages.